 Amazon is an important part of customer’s shopping journey across physical and online retailers, regardless of where the final purchases take place.
-This is especially true for high-consideration items such as TVs.
-Shoppers take their time and utilise Amazon for brand and product details and customer reviews, both online when they are starting the process and in store prior to completing a purchase.
+This is especially true for high-consideration items like TVs.
+Shoppers take their time and utilize Amazon for brand and product details and customer reviews, both online when they are starting the process and in store prior to completing a purchase.
 Brand marketers have the opportunity to repeatedly engage shoppers during each of these stages, and Amazon Advertising has several ways to help them do this.

-- Help drive research on product detail pages by using sponsored ads – Sponsored Products and Sponsored Brands (formerly Headline Search Ads) – when customers are actively shopping on Amazon.
+- Help drive research on product detail pages by using sponsored ads—Sponsored Products and Sponsored Brands (formerly Headline Search Ads)—when customers are actively shopping on Amazon.